Program in Engineering Physics

 An engineering physics major will normally satisfy both program and departmental requirements.
 The curriculum for each student is worked out by the student and the student's departmental adviser in consultation with the special adviser in engineering physics.
 In some cases, courses taken under the program requirements may be applied toward the fulfillment of regular departmental requirements.
 The program requirements are as follows:

-1. All students must take one upperclass course in mathematics (300 and 400 levels).
+1. All students must take one upper-level course in mathematics (300- and 400 level).

-2. Engineering majors must take a minimum of six advanced courses in physics (which may include the following 200-level courses: PHY 205, 207, 209, and 210), including the quantum mechanics sequence (PHY 208).
+2. Engineering majors must take a minimum of six advanced courses in physics (which may include the following 200-level courses: PHY 205, 207, 209 and 210), including the quantum mechanics sequence (PHY 208).
 At least four of the courses must be listed (or cross-listed) in the physics department.
-In order to accommodate specific student interests, there is particular flexibility with regard to the fifth and sixth courses, which may be a course with a strong physics content from other departments such as astrophysical sciences or chemistry, but must be approved in advance by the program's committee.
+In order to accommodate specific student interests, there is particular flexibility with regard to the fifth and sixth courses, which may be a course with strong physics content from other departments such as astrophysical sciences or chemistry but must be approved in advance by the program's committee.Physics majors enrolled in the program must take five engineering courses, chosen in consultation with their adviser.
+In order to gain exposure to the design-oriented philosophy of engineering, physics students are required to take at least two of their engineering courses in a coherent area of study so that a clear engineering stem can be identified.

 3. Close collaboration with faculty is expected.
 Students are required to complete, with a grade of B- or better, at least one semester of independent work in an appropriate area.
-Physics students are encouraged to have a professor in engineering serve as a reader on their senior thesis.
+Physics students are encouraged to have a professor in engineering serve as a reader of their senior thesis.

 Further details can be obtained by contacting the director or visiting the program's website.